 - Pain sensitivity

 - Irregular heart rate and blood pressure

+Alcohol withdrawal is one of the most dangerous of all substances.
 During detox, your body rids itself of drugs and alcohol.
-If you quit drinking or using drugs suddenly — also known as “cold turkey” — you may experience dangerous side effects.
+If you quit drinking or using drugs suddenly—also known as quitting “cold turkey—”you may experience dangerous side effects.
 Certain medications can help make the detox process more comfortable.
 A medical professional knows which medications and what doses are best for your individual situation.